Things To Do in Louisiana This Weekend

 Here's a roundup of fun Louisiana events and activities.

-With nine state museums and 21 state parks and preserves, there is no shortage of things to do every day of the year in Louisiana.
+With 10 state museums and 21 state parks and preserves, there is no shortage of things to do every day of the year in Louisiana.

 Head to countless festivals.
 Listen to live music that will get in your bones and never leave.
 Enjoy world-class fishing, boating and paddling.
 Get up close with nature on biking and hiking trails.
 You'll find excellent camping and picnic areas, including well-equipped cabins and RV parks, at many of our Louisiana state parks.